An official website of the European Union. See all European Institutions

 Graphic: European Film Festival in Kenya

 Cultural relations between the EU and Kenya have been growing steadily.
 Culminating in the European Film Festival, the EU works with Kenyan Cultural Institutions and emerging film makers to strengthen the Kenyan film industry and creative industry, which have the potential to become a stronger pillar in Kenya's economy.
-Twenty European countries participated in the 2018 edition, screening over 40 feature-length films.
-In 2019, the European Film Festival will celebrate its 28th Anniversary.
+Twenty European countries participated in the 2019 edition, now in its 28th year.

 Kenya and the European Union share mutual interests and common values.
 This is reflected in a political partnership that regularly brings together representatives from the EU and EU Member States and key Kenyan decision-makers.
 The last dialogue was held on 12 November 2018 during which the EU and Kenya discussed how best to work together for example in promoting peace and stability, in trade and development, and as likeminded actors on the world stage.